DeltaMod/QuInt-Optofieldcharge-Python/README.md

 # QuInt-Optofieldcharge-Python
- Converrsion of QuInt-Optofieldcharge written in Matlab
+ Python Converrsion of QuInt-Optofieldcharge originally written in Matlab